Physiotherapy in Oakville for shoulder pain

-The rotator cuff is an important group of muscles which keep the shoulder joint stable during arm movements, and helps to rotate the shoulder.
-When providing physiotherapy for shoulder pain at our physiotherapy clinic we see a variety of injuries with the rotator cuff such as tendinitis/tendinosis and small tears.
-Tears in the rotator cuff tendons can occur from a traumatic injury, or from overuse.
+The rotator cuff is an important group of muscles that keep the shoulder joint stable during arm movements, and are responsible for moving the arm.
+When providing physiotherapy in Oakville we see a variety of rotator cuff injuries such as tendinitis/tendinosis and small tears.
+Tears in the rotator cuff tendons can occur from a traumatic injury, overuse or even degeneration as we age.
 Depending on the size of the tear, and other factors, medical professionals will decide to either surgically repair the tendon(s), or suggest conservative treatment like physiotherapy for shoulder pain.
 There are many options for treatment, including physio, shockwave and acupuncture.

 Pain is usually felt in the front or outside part of the shoulder, and may radiate down the arm to the midpoint of the humerus.
-Weakness, a loss of range of motion, especially above shoulder height, stiffness, and difficulty reaching behind you, or placing the arm behind the back is likely to materialize as well.
+Weakness, decreased range of motion, stiffness, and difficulty placing the arm behind the back is likely to materialize as well.

-Treatment starts by managing the inflammation, guiding swelling out of the shoulder joint to encourage an optimum environment for healing.
-When providing physiotherapy for shoulder pain, practitioners at our physiotherapy clinic will use hands on treatment techniques, modalities, and give you at home instructions on icing and exercise.
+Treatment starts by managing the inflammation by guiding swelling out of the shoulder joint to encourage an optimum environment for healing.
+When providing physiotherapy for shoulder pain, practitioners at our Oakville physiotherapy clinic will use hands on treatment techniques, modalities, and give you at-home instructions on icing and exercise.
 We will work to decrease muscle tension, correct posture, and ensure each area is moving properly to take stress off the tendons.
 We will develop an exercise program to strengthen the rotator cuff and the surrounding muscles to make sure everything is working as it should to help prevent this condition from returning!

 If you think you may require physiotherapy for shoulder pain, contact our Oakville physiotherapy clinic today to book an appointment.